 Survivance des Lucioles is a diagonal light in the dark; full of the fireflies, the often clandestine attempts to chronicle inner states, even in the darkest times, when no one appeared to hear.
 There are, throughout, gleams of the will to bear witness and provide counter information: Viktor Klemperer’s daily chronicling of the perversion of language under the Third Reich, an act he described as an “SOS” sent to himself.
 And, Charlotte Beradt’s recording of peoples’ dreams in Nazi Berlin in order to leave for the future an intimate “seismograph” of political history, a document of political terror “haunting deep into the soul”… all those scraps of testimony which exist and resist and are there if we only choose to see them.
 Georges Didi-Huberman wrote: “The most ““obscure” inner experience can appear as a glimmer to others from the moment it finds its just form of construction, narration, transmission.”

-I was extremely touched that this beautiful book should include a description of Border the video that I shot in the fields around Sangatte Red Cross Camp.
+I was extremely touched that his beautiful book should include a description of Border, the video that I shot in the fields around Sangatte Red Cross Camp.
 Throughout Survivance des Lucioles, Georges Didi-Huberman explores the war between different registers of light: the invading light and ferocious projectors of the society of control versus the glimmers of Pasolini’s disappearing fireflies.
-The book ends with the violent glare of the police torches and helicopter beams sweeping through the fields of Sangatte, and unseen by them, a Kurdish boy dancing in the wind, “his blanket his only drapery: like an ornament of his dignity and somehow his (…) joy despite everything.”
+The book ends with a description of my film: the violent glare of the police torches and helicopter beams sweeping through the fields of Sangatte, and unseen by them, a Kurdish boy, who I filmed dancing in the wind, “his blanket his only drapery: like an ornament of his dignity and somehow his (…) joy despite everything.”
 This battle of light was always present to me in Sangatte.
-For the torch light that the police shone on the refugees in the fields was so harsh that when the police shone it at me to try to stop me filming, it burnt pixels in my camera.
-One by one, my small cameras were partially destroyed; the images, covered with the tiny flickering white lights of dead pixels.
-In Border you cannot see this.
-I passed the edited footage through a computer and replaced each dead pixel with its neighbour.
-But when I saw the photo Fireflies _by _Renata Siqueira Bueno that George Didi-Huberman has included in his book I was amazed, the fireflies photographed at night look the same as the flickering burnt pixels.
+For the torch light that the police shone on the refugees in the fields was so harsh that when the police shone it at me to try to stop me filming, it burnt the pixels in my camera.
+One by one, my small cameras were partially destroyed, the images covered with the tiny flickering white lights of dead pixels.
+In Border you cannot see this, I passed the edited footage through a computer and replaced each dead pixel with its neighbour.
+But when I saw the photo Fireflies by Renata Siqueira Bueno that George Didi-Huberman has included in his book, I was amazed – the fireflies photographed at night look the same as those flickering burnt pixels.

 When I read Survivance des Lucioles in the Internet café in Jordan, I wished I could find Abdullah.
 I wished I could offer this book with its mention of Forough Farrokhzad and its belief in the silent threads of transmission and of chance, almost invisible but not quite, to him.